 Lasanius problematicus Silurian Anaspid

-The juvenile Lasanius problematicus is 4cm in length (1.5 inches) and shows the eyes, hearing capsules, post-cephalic rods, dorsal spines, and some of the skin outline.
+A small Lasanius problematicus is 2cm in length (0.7 inches) and shows the eyes, hearing capsules, dorsal spines, and some of the skin outline.

 Do you want a truly unique and rare fossil fish that no-body else has?
-Buy this lovely juvenile Lasanius problematicus today!
+Buy this lovely small Lasanius problematicus today!

 1 in stock

 Lasanius problematicus is a primitive type of fish called an anaspid.
 Its gill units were similar to modern lampreys in that they were composed of a row of circular gill openings.
 The body is long and slender and was armed with defensive hooks along its back.
 The most characteristic feature of this fish are the structures located behind the head, which are called the post-cephalic rods.
 Lasanius owes its specific name ‘problematicus’ to the fact that the function of these structures was a mystery.
 Nowadays these structures are regarded as supportive elements for the buccal pump mechanism, which aided in respiration.